Identification vs. Authentication

 The Ident protocol was designed for identification, not authentication.
 Please don't use it for access control.

-The primary purpose of the ident protocol is to serve as an auditing and abuse prevention mechanism.
-For example, many IRC servers act as ident clients, querying and publicly displaying users’ ident replies.
-This allows providers of IRC bouncers, shell accounts and other services to identify users abusing their systems, and it allows channel operators and network staff to remove certain users without excluding an entire remote host or network.
+The primary purpose of the Ident protocol is to serve as an auditing and abuse prevention mechanism.
+For example, many IRC servers act as Ident clients, querying and publicly displaying users' Ident replies.
+This allows providers of IRC bouncers, shell accounts and other services to identify users abusing their systems and enables channel operators and network operators to remove individual users without excluding their entire host or network.

-Ident queries and replies are sent unencrypted, without any security, and can easily be intercepted and modified by an attacker.
-Compromised and malicious hosts can also spoof arbitrary ident replies.
-For these reasons, the ident protocol is not suitable for authentication or access control.
+Ident queries and replies are sent as plain text, with no encryption or authentication, and can be intercepted or modified by an attacker.
+In addition, it is not possible to prevent compromised or malicious hosts from sending arbitrary Ident replies.
+For these reasons, the Ident protocol is not suitable for authentication or access control.